mongodb/selected-tests/README.md

   --module-name TEXT              The name of the associated module that should be analyzed.
                                   Example: enterprise

+  --after-module-commit TEXT      The commit at which to start analyzing commits of the module.

   --module-source-file-regex TEXT Regex to determine which module souce files the mappings will be created for.
                                   Example: '^src'